I want to major in Psychology. What should I do next?

 - Some institutions (liberal arts as well as universities) do give BS degrees to psychology majors, or have a BA track as well as a BS track.
 However, when we have examined those schools' curricula, this difference is due to the fact that the BS degree or track typically has psychology students taking part in research-based course work or independent research.

 - Because our majors at Gettysburg are required to take two advanced laboratory courses in which empirical research is a required component of the course, our BA degree meets the requirements for a BS degree ... however, Gettysburg chooses by tradition to award a BA degree.

 What can I do with a major in Psychology?

 Gettysburg's psychology majors find success both in graduate school and the employment market.
 Those who enter the work force immediately after graduation find doors open in business management, human resources, education, mental health, social services, and other areas.

 Class of 2011: Where Are They Going?

 Class of 2012: Where Are They Going?

 Gettysburg College also has a solid track record of placing psychology students in graduate programs, often with fellowships to fund their continued education.
 We have students in graduate programs designed for careers in an academic setting where they will teach and do research in such areas as social, developmental, clinical, cognitive, and personality psychology.
 Other graduate programs aim to train students for careers in psychotherapy, counseling, school psychology, and social work as well as management psychology, employee selection and training, and organizational behavior.
-In addition, Gettysburg psychology students routinely gain admission to graduate programs in medicine, business, law, and education.
+In addition, Gettysburg psychology students routinely gain admission to graduate programs in health professions, business, law, and education.

 How do I reach my goal of becoming a therapist (clinical psychologist, counselor, etc.)?